tytydraco/yessleep/out/My_girlfriend_was_obsessed_with_collecting_human_eyeballs_I_should_have_left_sooner.md

 My hands typically don’t stop shaking.

-Every time I close my eyes, I dream of the collection.
+Every time I close my eyelids, I dream of the collection.
 Eighty human eyes floating in preservative fluid, staring back at me from their glass containers.
 And I know, with sickening certainty, that Jessica intended mine to be number eighty-one and eighty-two.

 *The perfect pair.*